The security aspects of DiGA and DiPA digital health apps on prescription

 Certifications required for DiGA

-The new requirements have to be met by the devices already listed in the directory and the ones whose manufacturers are only applying for inclusion.
+The new requirements must be met by the medical apps already listed in the directory and those whose manufacturers only apply for inclusion.

 How to keep digital health apps safe in the long term?

-A single pentest and obtaining appropriate certification do not make an app secure in the long term, and BfArM is well aware of it when it stresses that information security should be a process to be anchored in a company, and pentests should be repeated, for example when new interfaces are added to the internet.
+A single pentest and obtaining appropriate certification do not make an app secure in the long term, and BfArM is well aware of it when it stresses that information security should be a process to be anchored in a company.
+Pentests should be repeated, for example, when new interfaces are added to the internet.

 Considering the record levels of cybersecurity breaches that were carried out in Germany last year and the fact that their main targets were critical to society and included healthcare, DiGA and DiPA will have to adhere to very strict security standards if they want to conquer society that has relied on analog healthcare systems longer than most EU countries.